Jean-Baptiste-Lasselle/ethereum-test/README.md

 Linux poste-devops-typique 4.9.0-8-amd64 #1 SMP Debian 4.9.130-2 (2018-10-27) x86_64 GNU/Linux
 ```

-So wow, great now I can re-run Mister Chu's `./eth-private-net init`, with  `pcscd` surely presnet on the system (and it wa tricky to make sure it is...)
+So wow, great now I can re-run Mister Chu's `./eth-private-net init`, with  `pcscd` surely presnet on the system (and it was tricky, to make sure it is...) :

 ```bash
 jbl@poste-devops-typique:~/.ethereum-test/abovetest/provisioning$ uname -a